rskupnik/rskupnik.github.io/_drafts/dependency-injection-in-pet-project-dagger2.md

 </project>
 ```

 We need to provide two things to make Dagger work - the dependency itself and an annotation processor that plugs into compile phase and generates the necessary boilerplate code.
+This is required here because Dagger is a **compile-time** dependency injection - as mentioned earlier, it generates some code to satisfy the dependencies.